Clicky

 Directions

-1. First, you’ll pour three-quarters of a glass of stout into a beer glass or mug (as pictured) being sure to leave some room as you will be dropping a shot glass filled with two ingredients (Irish Cream and Irish Whiskey) into the glass.
+1. First, you’ll pour three-quarters of a glass of stout into a beer glass or mug (as pictured), being sure to leave some room.
+Then, you’ll drop a shot glass filled with two ingredients (Irish Cream and Irish Whiskey) into the glass.

 pouring stout (beer) into a beer mug

-The more you fill the glass with stout, the higher chance you’ll have of splashing the beer or causing a spill so be sure to leave some room.
-If you aren’t sure what I mean, watch the video below to get the process down pat.
+The more you fill the glass with stout, the more likely you are to splash the beer or cause a spill, so be sure to leave some room.
+If you aren’t sure what I mean, watch the video below to learn the process.

 Pouring Irish cream into a shot glass